Transportation & Infrastructure Guide · Macao (China)

 IDP requiredConversion needed

-Foreign licenses valid 3-6 months with IDP (required for non-Chinese licenses).
-Long-term residents must convert to Macao license via test/exchange.
-Drive on left; Chinese licenses directly valid.
+Foreign licenses valid for 6 months with IDP (English/Portuguese/Chinese).
+Long-term residents must convert to Macau license via test after 6 months.
+Drives on left.